micropython/micropython/README.rst

    possible to fix code that causes nasty crashes by making it available through mass storage after the crash.
 A reset (the button) is needed after it's fixed to get back into normal mode.
 -  Safe mode may be handled programmatically by providing a ``safemode.py``.
-   ``safemode.py`` is run if the board has reset due to entering safe mode.
-USB is not available so nothing can be printed. ``safemode.py`` can determine why the safe mode occurred using ``supervisor.runtime.safe_mode_reason``, and take appropriate action.
+   ``safemode.py`` is run if the board has reset due to entering safe mode, unless the safe mode initiated by the user by pressing button(s).
+   USB is not available so nothing can be printed.
+   ``safemode.py`` can determine why the safe mode occurred using ``supervisor.runtime.safe_mode_reason``, and take appropriate action.
 For instance, if a hard crash occurred, ``safemode.py`` may do a ``microcontroller.reset()`` to automatically restart despite the crash.